"What Can Be Done To Extend The Life Of My Pump?

 1 - Pumps last a long time if they are run continuously.
 It will also keep its high efficiency.

-2 - If you heat your domestic water with your wood-burning furnace, your hot water heater will use less fuel if you keep the pump on.
+2 - If you heat your domestic water with your outdoor wood stove, your hot water heater will use less fuel if you keep the pump on.

-Let's say the water in your outdoor wood boiler is 80 degrees because your outdoor wood stove sits in the hot sun all summer long.
+Let's say the water in your outdoor wood boiler is 80 degrees because your boiler sits in the hot sun all summer long.
 That 80-degree water is being circulated into your house and your plate heat exchanger.
 When you use hot water for a shower or to wash dishes, cold water is added to your hot water tank.

 Most well water and city water comes out of the ground at around 52 degrees, even in the summer.
 Your hot water tank must heat that water from 52 degrees to 110 degrees using lots of fuel (electricity or propane or whatever).